pawanit17/system-design-sonnets/README.md

 Most implementations also route these messages in the form of logs to Splunk or to ElasticSearch/LogStash so that the visualization could happen in Kibana to understand in more depth as to what cause the interruption of service.

+### Apache Zookeeper

+Zookeeper helps in

+ - Distributed configuration management
+ - Select election / consensus building
+ - Coordination and locks
+ - Able to store Key value stores used for configurations.
+ - Used by Hadoop, Kafka.

 Database Indexes
 Consistent Hashing
 Distributed Hashing